 VariVolution offers a collaborative forum to present and work on this research direction.
-With the fourth edition of the VariVolution workshop, we follow the topics and intentions of previous years [1- 3], conveying concepts of software evolution to the variability management community.
+With the fourth edition of the VariVolution workshop, we follow the topics and intentions of previous years [1-4], conveying concepts of software evolution to the variability management community.
 The objectives of the workshop are:

-- Conceptual approaches and technical solutions for uniform management of variability in time and space - Variation control systems and similar supportive solutions - Concepts enabling software product line modernization - Evolution problems concerning specific variability mechanisms (e.g., delta-oriented, annotation-based) - Variability- and evolution-friendly software development processes (e.g., reactive, incremental, agile) - Tools implementing above concepts - Investigations and classifications of real-world problems caused by the combination of variability and evolution - Industrial challenges and lessons learned
+- Conceptual approaches and technical solutions towards uniform, i.e., chronological and logical versioning - Variation control systems - Concepts enabling software product line modernization - Evolution problems concerning specific variability mechanisms (e.g., delta-oriented, annotation-based) - Variability- and evolution-friendly software development processes (e.g., reactive, incremental, agile) - Tools implementing previous listed concepts - Investigation and classification of real-world problems caused by combination of variability and evolution - Industrial challenges and lessons learned